qaswarh/Openstack-Pretty-Ports/README.md

 usage: openstack port list [-h] [-f {csv,json,table,value,yaml}] [-c COLUMN]

 I couldn't figure out how I can keep only desired columns simultaneiously.
-The -c option allow you to display one column at a time.
+The -c option allow the user to display one column at a time.
 Either this option can't display the desired columns simultaneously or my ignorance on this inspired me to write a playbook in ansible

 This playbook not only reduced the number of columns but give the user keywords in the newtworks to choose the network from and displays the ports for that network.